Exit identities for L\'evy processes observed at Poisson arrival times: Standard exit theory

 and hence the information on the time of the exit is easily added.
 The same adaptations hold for the other exit identities above.
 For the sake of readability, we will often drop the index $q$ in the sequel, if it does not cause confusion.
-In this case $\Phi_\l,W_\l(x),Z_\l(x,\t)$ should be interpreted as $\Phi_{\l+q}, W_{\l+q}(x),Z_{\l+q}(x,\t)$, i.e.\ they correspond to the process killed at rate $q$ and then additionally killed at rate $\l$.
+In this case, $\Phi_\l,W_\l(x),Z_\l(x,\t)$ should be interpreted as $\Phi_{\l+q}, W_{\l+q}(x),Z_{\l+q}(x,\t)$, respectively, that is, they correspond to the process killed at rate $q$ and then additionally killed at rate $\l$.

-Finally, we will need the following identities which can readily be obtained from the known formulas for potential densities of $X$ killed upon exiting a certain interval, see e.g.~\cite{bertoin_exp_decay} or \cite[Ch.\ 8.4]{kyprianou}:
+Finally, we will need the following identities which can readily be obtained from the known formulas for potential densities of $X$ killed upon exiting a certain interval, see, for example, \cite{bertoinexpdecay} or \cite{kyprianou}, Chapter~8.4:

-where $a>0$ and the killing rate $q\geq 0$ is implicit.
+where $a>0$ and the killing rate $q\geq0$ is implicit.